VJavier05/Activity-1/README.md

 Activity 1 for Information Assurance and Security

-Please Import DB to run the mobile Application and change the port in db_connect port depending on your config
+Please Import DB to run the mobile Application and change the port in db_connect depending on your config